One8 Foundation

 • Invitation-Only Model: Do not submit unsolicited proposals for general grantmaking—the foundation identifies potential grantees through research and expert networks.
 Focus networking efforts on becoming visible in your sector and to field experts.

-• Massachusetts Schools Exception: Public schools in Massachusetts have direct access through the One8 Applied Learning Hub for specific applied learning programs—this is the only public application pathway.
+• Massachusetts Schools Exception: Public schools in Massachusetts have direct access through the One8 Applied Learning Hub for specific applied learning programmes—this is the only public application pathway.

 • Venture Philanthropy Approach: One8 seeks deep partnerships, not transactional grants.
-They provide both funding and pro bono consulting, expecting multi-year strategic engagement with a limited number of carefully vetted organizations.
+They provide both funding and pro bono consulting, expecting multi-year strategic engagement with a limited number of carefully vetted organisations.

-• Data and Outcomes Are Essential: Organizations must demonstrate commitment to measurement, data-driven decision-making, and continuous improvement.
+• Data and Outcomes Are Essential: Organisations must demonstrate commitment to measurement, data-driven decision-making, and continuous improvement.
 Vague impact claims will not succeed with this funder.

-• Leadership Quality Matters Most: The foundation explicitly prioritizes "excellent leaders" with growth mindsets and "dogged execution."
-Demonstrating strong organizational leadership is critical.
+• Leadership Quality Matters Most: The foundation explicitly prioritises "excellent leaders" with growth mindsets and "dogged execution."
+Demonstrating strong organisational leadership is critical.

-• Research-Informed Funding: One8 develops relationships with field experts and prioritizes research-based approaches.
-Organizations should emphasize evidence-based methodologies and expert validation of their work.
+• Research-Informed Funding: One8 develops relationships with field experts and prioritises research-based approaches.
+Organisations should emphasise evidence-based methodologies and expert validation of their work.

-• Patient Capital for Proven Models: The foundation focuses on scaling proven programs rather than experimental initiatives.
-Organizations should demonstrate track record of success and readiness to scale.
+• Patient Capital for Proven Models: The foundation focuses on scaling proven programmes rather than experimental initiatives.
+Organisations should demonstrate track record of success and readiness to scale.

 References